psu13/mutable-states/content/I Try to Play Like Emarrel.md

 > <iframe width="560" height="315" src="https://www.youtube.com/embed/HcOuzqg5NUM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+It around this time that I decided to play with this more in an Emarrel-style SL1 Hyper Mode run.
+Of course, in plain NG this is too easy:

+> <iframe width="560" height="315" src="https://www.youtube.com/embed/Y7ulPziVTYA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+So clearly we should do it in NG+ with Pure Black.
+But first, how do World and Character tendency work anyway?

 #### Digression on World and Character Tendency

 The <a href="http://demonssouls.wikidot.com/world-tendency">World</a> and <a href="http://demonssouls.wikidot.com/character-tendency">Character</a> *tendency* mechanic in *Demon's Souls* is either the most fascinating idea ever or the most pointless, I'm not sure.
 Here is the summary: